compact-orb/friendly-journey/README.md

 3. Tap **+** and enter the repository URL
 4. Enable the repository and refresh

-The repository URL is your Bunny Storage CDN URL (e.g., `https://your-cdn.b-cdn.net`).
+The repository URL is your Bunny Storage CDN URL (e.g., `https://your-cdn.b-cdn.net/fdroid/repo`).

-## Requirements

-- PowerShell 7+
-- Java 17+
-- Docker or Podman (for fdroidserver)
-- Internet connection for downloading tools and APKs